-The comedy king of one-liners, Sir Ken Arthur Dodd OBE, leaves behind a truly remarkable legacy after his passing on the 11th of March 2018, at the age of 90.
-Sir Ken Dodd’s career has spanned over 60 years and he has been described as “the last great music hall entertainer”.
-Ken lived in Knotty Ash in Liverpool for his entire life and was even born and passed away in the same home.
+The comedy king of one-liners, Sir Ken Arthur Dodd OBE, left behind a truly remarkable legacy after his death on the 11th of March 2018, at the age of 90.
+Sir Ken Dodd’s long and successful career spanned over 60 years and he was often described as “the last great music hall entertainer”.
+Sir Ken lived in Knotty Ash in Liverpool for his entire life, and was even born and passed away in the same family home.

 Almost one year after his death, further details of Sir Ken’s estate have now come to light.
 It has been revealed that his estate was reportedly worth £27.5 million, rather than the originally estimated value of £7.2 million.
 Additionally, it has been confirmed that Ken’s fortune will pass to his wife, which means that his estate will avoid a substantial Inheritance Tax bill.